standard-for-public-code/standard-for-public-code/criteria/make-the-codebase-reusable-and-portable.md

 ## Managers: what you need to do

-* Make sure that stakeholders and business owners understand that reusability is an explicit codebase goal as this reduces technical debt and provides sustainability for the codebase.
+* Make sure that stakeholders and business owners understand that reusability is an explicit codebase goal, as this improves long-term maintainability and provides sustainability for the codebase.
 * Make sure that your teams are collaborating with other teams.

 ## Developers and designers: what you need to do